topiaruss/pyEchosign/README.md

 ## JSON Deserialization
 Most classes contain two methods to facilitate the process of receiving JSON from the REST API and turning that into Python classes.
 One, `json_to_X()` will handle the JSON formatting for a single instance, while the second - `json_to_Xs()` processes JSON for multiple instances.
-Generally, the latter is simple returning a list comprehension that calls the former.
+Generally, the latter is simply returning a list comprehension that calls the former.

 While this is primarily useful for internal purposes - every method retrieving an `Agreement` from the API will call